 Growth and expansion of programs, so that all NPs who seek such a program can find an opportunity to participate in one

 Continued research and focus on outcomes and best practices and development of the model

 We are building a community of conscience and competence, capable of making an enormous difference in the delivery of primary care and specialty care in the United States.
 Our communities and patients deserve the expert, committed, compassionate care which is the fundamental provenance of nursing and the independence and advanced practice that is the hallmark of the NP profession.

 Where will the funding to support nurse practitioner residency and fellowship programs come from?

 In 2009, the leadership of CHCI was successful in developing legislation that became Section 5316 of the Affordable Care Act, however funding was never appropriated.
-Efforts have continue to secure federal funding, either through a revision to Graduate Medical Education funding allowing funding for NP Residency and Fellowships, or through other legislative means.
+Efforts continue to secure federal funding through various legislative means.
 While many programs have been successful in securing grant and philanthropic funding, the reality is that those programs that have initiated and sustained programs have done so largely as an investment, with an anticipated return on that investment through the development of expert NPs for their organizations and systems.

 Advocacy, like health care, is always local and we encourage all stakeholders to take every opportunity to educate and advocate for postgraduate training opportunities for NPs.
 The next generation deserves our efforts in this arena.